-Semaglutide injection, under the names Ozempic or Wegovy is intended for use for individuals with diabetes to regulate blood sugar and insulin, but it’s been co opted by those who can afford it (up to $1500/month) as a get thin shortcut.
+Semaglutide injection is intended to regulate blood sugar and insulin, but it’s been co opted by those who can afford it (up to $1500/month) as a get thin shortcut.
 Here’s a good explainer on NPR.
 When patients stop taking it, within a year most people have gained back two thirds of the weight they had lost.
 Semaglutide can cause unpleasant side effects, and long term use has not been studied.

 There is now a shortage of this drug for people who need it.